Learning Goals

 // === Working with the properties of an object ===

-// Declaring and populating new object
+// Declaring and populating a new object

 const objCar = {